-Nike sports bras come in a variety of materials, colors and designs.
-Want a sports bra that’s easy to get on and ideal for running errands?
+Nike sports bras come in a variety of materials, colours and designs.
+Want a sports bra that's easy to get on and ideal for running errands?
 Look for a lightweight bra for daily use.
-You might choose a racerback pullover sports bra to wear for yoga or a brightly colored high-support encapsulation sports bra for running shirtless.
+You might choose a racerback pullover sports bra to wear for yoga or a brightly coloured high-support encapsulation sports bra for running shirtless.
 The choices are yours.
 What style speaks to you?

 How to Wash Your Sports Bras

-Experts at Nike recommend that you wash your sports bra after every wear to prevent unpleasant odors and a buildup of bacteria.
-Don't just toss it into your machine washer with your other clothing.
+Experts at Nike recommend that you wash your sports bra after every wear to prevent unpleasant odours and a build-up of bacteria.
+Don't just toss it into your washing machine with your other clothing.
 And opt for gentle soap over a harsh detergent.

-Ideally, you'll want to hand wash your sports bras by soaking them in soapy water for 20 to 30 minutes and then scrub the fabric by hand.
-Once your bras are clean, drain the soapy water, and soak and rinse your bras until they are free of soap.
-If you do toss them in the wash, do the load on the delicate cycle and use a lingerie bag to prevent your bras from snagging in the machine.
+Ideally, you'll want to hand-wash your sports bras by soaking them in soapy water for 20 to 30 minutes and then scrubbing the fabric by hand.
+Once your bras are clean, drain the soapy water and soak and rinse your bras until they are free of soap.
+If you do put them in the wash, do the load on the delicate cycle and use a lingerie bag to prevent your bras from snagging in the machine.